 Like all beans and legumes, chickpeas (also called garbanzo beans) are high in plant-based in protein and fiber.
-They help to make you feel full, to improve digestion, and aid to heart health too (1, 2).
+They help make you feel full, improve digestion and aid heart health too.
+(11)

-They are also one of the longest consumed legumes in the world- they have been a part of certain traditional diets for 7,500 years!
-Additionally, chickpeas are a good source of 3 nutrients that help to reduce common symptoms associated with PMS: magnesium, manganese, and vitamin B6.
+They are also one of the longest consumed legumes in the world.
+They have been a part of certain traditional diets for 7,500 years.
+Additionally, chickpeas are a good source of three nutrients that help to reduce common symptoms associated with PMS: magnesium, manganese and vitamin B6.